-Whether you’re in the mood for a picnic in the park, a scenic trail walk, or al fresco dining with airplane views, there are plenty of ways to enjoy the great outdoors in the ATL Airport District.
-From lush green spaces to self-guided art strolls, here’s how to make the most of your time outside on the Southside of Atlanta.
+Whether you’re in the mood for a picnic in the park, a scenic cycling trail, or alfresco dining with airplane views, there are plenty of ways to enjoy the great outdoors in the ATL Airport District without breaking the budget.
+So grab your family, your fur friends, or that special someone, and get ready to make the most of your time outside on the Southside of Atlanta.

 College Park